augelloantonio/buyit/README.md

 - Edit/Delete elements

 There is no need of an Hi Tech computer, BuyIt is a light, performant Platform, full responsive.
-This means that is is possible to have the full control of the Platform from a Mobile Phone or from a Tablet.
+This means that it is possible to have the full control of the Platform from a Mobile Phone or from a Tablet.

 The dashboard was build as Mobile First and the charts are full responsive, giving a nice and quick view about the business wherever the owner is, the only needed thing is an internet connection.